bugraoezdemir/image_processing/image_processing/README.txt

-Here are some tools for the processing of 3D microscopy images.
+A toolbox for the processing of 3D microscopy images.
+Included are tools for feature enhancement, global and local thresholding, projections, rotations and etc.

 Use the following command for installing the package: